mastodon/documentation/content/en/admin/moderation.md

 Once the data has been deleted, whether than be after the 30 day period, or if an admin has force deleted it, the account can still be un-suspended.
 However, the account will have no data (toots, profile information, avatar or header image) associated with it.

+Note that by default, users suspended by an instance will still be able to view toots from that instance.
+To change this default behavior, instance admins can set the `AUTHORIZED_FETCH` environment variable - see the documentation for [Configuring your environment](https://docs.joinmastodon.org/admin/config/).

 ## Server-wide moderation {#server-wide-moderation}

 Because individually moderating a large volume of users from a misbehaving server can be exhausting, it is possible to pre-emptively moderate against all users from that particular server using a so-called **domain block**, which comes with several different levels of severity.